MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-regional-sales.md

 ---
 # Regional Sales sample for Power BI: Take a tour

 The Regional Sales Sample contains a report for a fictitious company named Contoso.
-The Contoso sales manager created this report to understand their products and regions' key contributors for revenue won or loss.
+The Contoso sales manager created this report to understand their products and regions' key contributors for revenue wins or losses.
 This sample is part of a series that shows how you can use Power BI with business-oriented data, reports, and dashboards.

 :::image type="content" source="media/sample-regional-sales/power-bi-regional-sales-report.png" alt-text="Screenshot of opened Regional Sales Sample." lightbox="media/sample-regional-sales/power-bi-regional-sales-report.png":::

 This tour explores the Regional Sales sample in the Power BI service.
-Because the report experience might be similar in Power BI Desktop and in the service, you can also follow along by downloading the sample *.pbix* file in Power BI Desktop.
+Because the report experience is similar in Power BI Desktop and in the service, you can also follow along by downloading the sample *.pbix* file in Power BI Desktop.

 ## Prerequisites